eriksjolund/podman-socket-activation/README.md

 > **Note** Socket activation via the Podman API service is not supported.
 If you are using Podman on Windows or macOS
 > you will not be able to use socket activation for sockets on your host because the Podman on the host is using
 > a Podman API service from a Linux VM.

+### Left over blog text

+Running a web server container is one of the more common uses for Podman.
+Normally you would need to publish the ports that need to be open by providing the option `--publish` (`-p`) to `podman run`.
+When running rootless Podman you also need to be aware that the network traffic is processed by the user space application __slirp4netns__ which comes with a performance penalty.

+You might be surprised to hear that it's now possible to run a web server container with rootless Podman and get native network throughput!
+Even more surprising is that the __--network=none__ option can be given to disable the network.
+There is also no need to publish ports.

+The new way to run a network server container with Podman is to use socket activation provided by systemd.
+Not all software daemons support socket activation but it's getting more popular.
+For instance Apache HTTP server, MariaDB, DBUS, PipeWire, Gunicorn, CUPS all have socket activation support.